medusajs/medusa/www/apps/docs/content/development/entities/repositories.md

 }
 ```

-You can learn more about endpoints [here](../endpoints/overview.mdx).
+You can learn more about API Route [here](../api-routes/overview.mdx).

 ### Services and Subscribers